TEAM Operation snowfall

 How many days to do 1000 Miles?
 4

 A two-time 1000 Mile Challenge finisher, Mike returns to represent his home country as part of the first American team.
-A Family Medicine physician, husband, and dad of two grown kids, Mike rides for the joy of the journey and the mission behind the miles.
+A husband, dad of two grown kids, and Family Medicine Physician, Mike rides for the excitement of the journey and the mission behind the miles.
 He’s passionate about raising funds so kids can gain confidence, make memories, and experience camp the way his own children did.

 Seth Dabbelt